TeamCare: A “plug and play” solution to connect primary care physicians with interprofessional teams

 It all began in 2013, in the Toronto Central LHIN region.
 Solo Practitioners in Need (SPiN) was an idea that became a Health Links initiative, connecting vulnerable patients of solo family physicians to the range of services offered at CHCs.
 The initiative recognized that family physicians needed to have managed access to appropriate community-based services for their patients with the most complex medical and social needs, in order to achieve good health and well-being.
 It was difficult for the solo family physicians to know about and access these services for their patients, to know when they received them and how they were doing.
 In its first years as a proof of concept SPiN established a system that could address these needs.
 Today, more than 100 family physicians in Toronto utilize SPiN to access appropriate and timely inter-professional support and resources found in 16 CHCs across Toronto for their patients.

 At the Windsor Team Care Centre, more than 100 physicians and 1500 patients have already connected with services in a new co-housed team centre offered by partners from the Windsor Family Health Team and the Canadian Mental Health Association Windsor.
+See their multi-media presentation about the team and the project here.
+In September 2019, they received a Bright Lights award from the Association of Family Health Teams of Ontario (AFHTO), in the category Access to Care: Improving Team-Based Care.
+You can see the writeup here, or watch the video of all nominees in the category here.

 Through People Accessing Care Teams (PACT) in Toronto’s Black Creek community, more than 150 physicians and patients are connecting through teamcare.
 PACT includes teamcare system navigators embedded right in the ER of the Humber River Hospital.